BOOKS

 Flattening the World to a Picture Plane: On Perspective as a Technology of Power in Western Visual and Architectural Culture

-In Conversation - A documentary approach to architectural photography
+In Conversation - A Documentary Approach to Architectural Photography (Ren Takanashi)

 The Museum as Third Space: Civic Permeability and Its Discontents